Fulfill your full potential as a math teacher.

 Your student teaching, or internship experience will also give you hands-on exposure to real-world situations where you can implement what you’re learning in our 100% online courses.

-The Graduate Certificate in Educator Licensure-Math consists of seven courses totaling 24 credits:
+The Graduate Certificate in Education Licensure-Math consists of eight courses totaling 24 credits.

 In order to meet the state requirement of 800 hours of classroom experience, students must student teach or intern in a school at least 17 hours per week for no more than 12 months, while concurrently enrolled in the first seven courses.